 I cannot tell you how often I hear this question.
 Unfortunately, there are still a lot of myths about therapy and one common one is that going to therapy is a sign of weakness.
 I view seeking counseling as a sign of strength and dedication to your most important goals and values.
 Fortunately, attitudes towards counseling are changing as nearly half of American households seek these services each year.
 Talking to a counselor has many benefits, including: helping you feel less alone when facing a difficult situation, giving you a fresh perspective, and teaching you proven strategies to improve your life.
 A counselor can also help you find clarity on thinking through a problem, which often leads to new ideas.
 My goal as a therapist is to draw from an individual’s strengths and combine them with new skills to help you leave counseling with a greater sense of empowerment and competence in your own life.
 Sure, you can handle your problems on your own, but if it makes things just a little bit easier to access some support, then why wouldn’t you?

 Great!
 Congratulations on taking an important step towards meeting your goals.
 I look forward to working with you.
-Call or email me and leave me a message with the best way and time to get back to you.
-I return calls/emails as soon as possible, so leave a message and I will reply back as soon as my schedule allows - or the next business day at the latest.
+You may access my online schedule here for instant booking.
+Or, you can call or email me and leave me a message with the best way/times to get back to you.
+I return messages as soon as possible and will reply back as soon as my schedule allows - or the next business day at the latest.
 I look forward to meeting you soon.